-Everyone has his or her unique strengths.
+Everyone has their unique strengths.
 Some people are gifted athletes, while others can sight-read music.
 You might know someone who can navigate through a forest without a map, or draw amazing likenesses of others.
 Maybe you are particularly skilled at trigonometry, or comforting your friends, or telling stories.

 Howard Gardner, a developmental psychologist, referred to these strengths as intelligence.
 Gardner believed that the ways that people think and interact could be separated into nine official categories.
 These categories range from musical ability to logical ability to spatial ability, and they encompass most of the talents that people have.